dell/ansible-powermax/docs/modules/host.rst

     It is to be mentioned in seconds.

+  port (optional, int, 8443)
+    The port of the Unisphere host.

   serial_no (True, str, None)
     The serial number of the PowerMax/VMAX array.
 It is a required parameter for all array-specific operations except for getting a list of arrays in the Gatherfacts module.